ifti-khan/ifti-khan-tradeperson-finder/README.md

 * Feature 9 – A set of quick links will be located in the footer to help users navigate around the site quickly.

-* Feature 10 – Social links to my Facebook, LinkedIn, GitHub and Personal Portfolio will be provided in the footer.
+* Feature 10 – Social links Facebook, LinkedIn, GitHub and Personal Portfolio will be provided in the footer.

 * Feature 11 – A fully functioning contact form will be added so that users can get in contact me with using an Email API.